Australian Aboriginal Progressive Association: History and description

 The practice of removing Indigenous children from their homes was an attempt by the Australian government to improve their welfare and protect the children from neglect through assimilation.
 This policy lasted from the 1910s to the 1970s.
-Around 1 in 3 Indigenous children were removed from their homes and families under this policy.
+Around one in three Indigenous children were removed from their homes and families under this policy.
 Once the children were removed they would be forced into Caucasian society which banned them from speaking their Indigenous language or partake in any practices from their traditional culture.
 This included changing their names and overall identities.
 The children were abused and mistreated.
 This example of Aboriginal mistreatment and corrupt government policy is one of the reasons the association was created to speak against the government.
 Alongside this, land allocated to Indigenous Australians was reduced from 26,000 acres to 13,000 acres between the years 1913 and 1927, forcing families to relocate from their homelands.

+The first conference was held in April 1925 in St David's church hall, Riley Street, Surry Hills, with over 200 Aboriginal people in attendance.
+It caught the attention of the public, the media, and authorities.
+News of the conference made the front page of The Daily Guardian, a Sydney newspaper, on 24 April 1925.
+In October 1925, a second conference was held, this time in Kempsey, New South Wales.
+More than 700 Aboriginal people attended the three-day event, where various individuals as well as other Aboriginal associations' members spoke.